openstack-archive/sahara/doc/source/user/edp.rst

 This format should be used when referring to a job binary or a data source stored in a manila NFS share.

-For job binaries only, S3 urls take the form:
+For both job binaries and data sources, S3 urls take the form:

 ``s3://bucket/path/to/object``

-For data sources, S3 urls take the standard Hadoop form:

-``s3a://bucket/path/to/object``
+Despite the above URL format, the current implementation of EDP will still use the Hadoop ``s3a`` driver to access data sources.
+Botocore is used to access job binaries.

 EDP Requirements
 ================